Your Safety Is Our First Priority

 Managed Repair Program

 When your home is damaged, you want relief fast so life can get back to normal.
-The Managed Repair Program helps eligible policyholders get back on their feet by providing valuable emergency and permanent repair services following a qualified loss.
-The program includes free water removal and drying services for water losses not caused by weather and connects you with a network of qualified, licensed contractors for permanent repairs.
+The Managed Repair Program helps customers with eligible policies get back on their feet by providing valuable emergency and permanent repair services following water loss not caused by weather.
+The program includes free water removal and drying services for water losses not caused by weather and can connect you with local contractors who are licensed and insured, and agree to comply with Citizens' established service protocols for permanent repairs.
 Learn More.